Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q My entity is exempted from the RORC requirements.
 What should I be lodging with ACRA?

-A: Please inform ACRA that you are an exempted entity via the e-Service “Update Register of Registrable Controllers” in Bizfile, by selecting “Yes” to the question “Is the entity exempted from Register of Registrable Controller (RORC) requirements?”.
+A: Please inform ACRA that you are an exempted entity via the e-Service “Update Register of Registrable Controllers” in Bizfile, by selecting “Yes” to the question “Is the entity exempted from Register of Registrable Controller (RORC) requirements?”, followed by selecting the category of exemption the entity falls under.

 Q My entity was previously exempted from maintaining a RORC but is no longer exempted.
 When do I have to set up the RORC and lodge the information with ACRA?